uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/content/webjars.md

 ```

 **NOTE:** In most cases, you should include the `@jar` classifier with your WebJar dependency.
 This
-classifier tells Gralde not to pull transitive dependencies of your WebJar.
+classifier tells Gradle not to pull transitive dependencies of your WebJar.
 (Transitive
 dependencies may be needed if you were extending the component in Node.js, but typically aren't
 required for using the component in a browser.)